 What’s the bottom line when it comes to taking profit on cryptocurrency?
 That depends on your level of comfort with risk and ultimate goals.
 Nevertheless, there are a few strategies worth considering.

 - Paying attention to Fibonacci levels

 - Watching for pivot points

-When it comes to how to become a crypto trader, honing the three strategies above will help you become a veritable boss.
+When it comes to becoming a crypto trader, honing the three strategies above will help you become a veritable boss.

 It’s time to think again.
 You can lend your ETH with SmartCredit.io to earn more ETH.
-Also, if you’re thinking ETH prices will go up, then you can consider to use a ETH loan to make profit from this situation.
+If you think ETH prices will go up, you can consider using an ETH loan to profit from this situation.
 Find out more about the process.

 Keeping Your Eyes Open for Divergence